mapattacker/datascience/docker.rst

 **Console Log**

-Any console prints will be added to the docker log, and it will grow without a limit, unless you assigned one to it
+Any console prints will be added to the docker log, and it will grow without a limit, unless you assigned one to it.
+The logs are stored in ``/var/lib/docker/containers/[container-id]/[container-id]-json. log.``

 +----------------------------------------------------------------------------------------------+--------------------------------------------------------+
 | ``docker logs -f container_name``                                                            | prints out console log of a container in detached mode |